Nikos | Pastoral Prayer (May 14/Mother’s Day) – Athens First UMC

 [Nicole Phillips, author of the book, Kindness is Contagious spoke at our church this past Sunday.
 She shared how making kindness a priority can make a positive difference in our lives as well as in the life of others.
 We also received eight new members and celebrated a baptism.
-It was a wonderful Sunday!]
+And on top of all of that, former pastor of our church, Rev. Jim Wagner came to visit and offered the benediction.
+It was a wonderful Sunday!
+Photo Left to Right: Rev. Jim Wagner, Rev. Robert McDowell, Nicole Phillips]

 O God, thank you for every act of kindness, large or small, for they all contribute to the building of your kingdom here on earth.
 Help us to have kind hands like Jesus and do good for all.